Seiya Suzuki Player Props: Cubs vs. Orioles

 Seiya Suzuki At The Plate

-- Suzuki has 53 hits, which is tops among Chicago hitters this season, while batting .276 with 19 extra-base hits.
+- Suzuki leads Chicago in total hits (54) this season while batting .274 with 19 extra-base hits.

-- Among qualified batters, he ranks 47th in batting average, while his on-base percentage ranks 20th and he is 65th in slugging.
+- He ranks 49th in batting average, 23rd in on base percentage, and 73rd in slugging among qualified batters in MLB action.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.